krzentner/language-world/data/text-davinci-003/chain_md/handle-press-0.md

 Steps: 1.
-Put gripper in front of the handle  2.
-Drop gripper around handle  3.
-Push down on handle Firstly, the robot should put the gripper in front of the handle.
+Line up the gripper above the handle 2.
+Push down on the handle 3.
+Make sure the handle is pushed all the way down

-    - When the robot's gripper is not forward aligned with the handle, the robot should put gripper in front of handle If the gripper is near the handle, drop it around the handle.
+- When the robot's gripper is not vertically aligned with the handle, the robot should put gripper above handle.
-    - When the robot's gripper is forward aligned with the handle and the robot's gripper is not around the handle, the robot should drop gripper around handle.
+- When the robot's gripper is vertically aligned with handle and the handle is not pushed down all the way, the robot should push down on handle.
-    If the gripper is around the handle, we can push down on it.
-    - When the robot's gripper is around handle, the robot should push down on handle.
+- When the robot's gripper is vertically aligned with handle and the handle is pushed down all the way, the robot should verify that handle is pushed down all the way.